Renogy 72000mAh Laptop Power Bank at a glance

 Charging capacity calculator

 Use the search bar below and find out exactly how many times can the Renogy 72000mAh charge your smartphone battery

 Renogy 72000mAh Review

 Renogy is an intriguing manufacturer in the power supply business.
 Founded by students at Louisiana State University, they quickly rose to prominence, winning two “Gold” and two “Bronze” awards from Business World magazine in 2016.
 They’re known primarily for their solar power and deep cycle battery offerings, but they also make everyday power banks.
 Today, we’ll be looking at one of these, the Renogy 72000mAh.
 This power bank is exceptionally powerful, with a capacity of 72000mAh.
 Let’s take a deeper dive, and see what it has to offer.

 The other ports you can find on the Renogy 72000mAh are an input-only USB type C, a classic USB type A and a 12-volt DC cigarette lighter-style plug.
-This can be used to recharge more powerful devices that most power banks can’t handle, including CPAP machines.
+This can be used to recharge more powerful devices that most power banks can’t handle, including CPAP ventilators.
 Because CPAP machines require different barrel sizes and different power levels, there’s no adapter included in the kit.
 You’ll need to buy that separately from your CPAP manufacturer.
 Regardless, it’s a great added value, especially if you need to keep your CPAP machine running during an emergency.

 All four charging ports on the power bank can be used simultaneously.
 This makes it easy to charge all your devices without waiting for each one to finish.
 The power bank even supports pass-through charging, which means you can charge it while it’s being used.
 It charges with a proprietary 15-volt AC adapter, and will fully charge from a dead state in about 8 hours.
 With pass-through charging, you shouldn’t have an issue with most devices.
 That said, if you’re using all four ports, the battery will still slowly drain while using pass-through charging.